Frequently Asked Questions

 This is a very important question to ask.
 There is no evidence that having an abortion under safe and legal circumstances has any effect on future pregnancies.
 The possible risks involved with abortion surgery are very minimal.

 Yes.
 We offer birth control to our patients immediately after the pregnancy termination.
 We will evaluate your needs and assist you with the appropriate birth control method.
 We can offer a prescription for pill or insert an IUD at the time your abortion procedure.
 Click here to learn more about our birth control options.
 An added benefit of starting birth control pills is to regulate your period after the procedure.

 Most women return to work or school the day after the procedure.
 Please discuss with a staff member if you have a job that requires physical labor or heavy lifting, so that we can provide you with a doctor’s note, if you so desire.

 We encourage you to have someone with you.
 They are welcome to stay with you in the waiting areas.
-If you choose to have twilight sedation during the procedure, you will need someone to drive you home.
+If you choose to have moderate sedation during the procedure, you will need someone to drive you home.
 If you prefer, he or she can join you during your information session with our staff.
 We ask that you only bring one person with you.
-However, if you are unable to bring someone with you, local sedation can be administered during the procedure if you are 12 weeks or less from you last normal menstrual period and you can drive yourself home.
+However, if you are unable to bring someone with you, local sedation can be administered during the procedure if you are 12 weeks or less from your last normal menstrual period and you can drive yourself home.

 You should eat as soon as you leave Our Center.
 We recommend having a carbonated beverage and a light meal.
 Prior to your procedure, it is important that you arrive at our center with an empty stomach.
 When you set up your appointment, we will provide eating instructions.